-The recurring flooding problem in the Livingston Manor area have been documented since the late 1800's with significant events recorded in June 1969, June 1973, January 1996, November 1996, September 2004, April 2005, June 2006, and September 2012.
+The recurring flooding problem in the Livingston Manor area has been documented since the late 1800's with significant events recorded in June 1969, June 1973, January 1996, November 1996, September 2004, April 2005, June 2006, and September 2012.
 Typical damages include inundation of residential and commercial structures, as well as erosion of roads, retaining walls, and bridge abutments.
-In addition, some of the storms have resulted in the loss of local bridges.
-From the January, 1996 storm alone, Sullivan County reported infrastructure damages of \$5,500,000 and property damages of \$4,400,000.
+In addition, some of the storms have resulted in the loss of life and important local infrastructure.
+From the January1996 storm alone, Sullivan County reported infrastructure damages of \$5,500,000 and property damages of \$4,400,000.

-This interim feasibility report documents the initial planning and engineering efforts required to determine potentially implementable solutions that provide reduction in surface water levels during frequently recurring events, as well as those that could provide ecosystem benefits through habitat improvements.
-The analysis for this reported focused mainly on the Little Beaver Kill (LBK) Watershed, since historically that is the area with most annual flood damages.
+This feasibility report documents the initial planning and engineering efforts required to determine potentially implementable solutions that provide reduction in surface water levels during frequently recurring events, including erosion and sediment stabilization features that also provide ecosystem benefits through habitat improvements.
+The analysis for this report focused mainly on the Little Beaver Kill (LBK) Watershed since historically that is the area with most frequently recurring annual flood damages.

-The New York Department of Environmental Conservation (NYDEC), as the non-Federal Sponsor, and the U.S. Army Corps of Engineers (Corps) initiated the feasibility phase of the study on May 26, 2009.
-The study work began in September 2009 when the non-federal cost share funds were received by the Corps.
+The New York State Department of Environmental Conservation (NYSDEC), as the non-Federal Sponsor, and the U.S. Army Corps of Engineers (Corps) initiated the feasibility phase of the study on May 26, 2009.
+The actual study work began in September 2009 when the non-federal cost share funds were received by the Corps.
 The feasibility phase study cost was shared equally between the Corps and the Sponsor.